johnaweiss/HTML-Micro-Templating/readme.md

 A robust, lightweight system which puts node templating in the hands of the HTML developer.
 It enables the HTML dev to easily control the layout of a long series of identical HTML sibling-nodes, each containing different content.

-## Applications, or "Shouldn't templating be done server-side?"
+## "Shouldn't templating be done server-side?"
 This tool isn't trying to replace server-side templating.
 For sure, in any complex system with many tables and sub-templates, server-side templating is the way to go.

 But often, server-side templating is overkill or unobtainable: